callstack/ts-regex-builder/GUIDELINES.md

 ## Implementation guidelines

-1. When the user passes the text to any regex component, it should be treated as an exact string to match and not as a regex string.
+1. When the user passes the text to any regex construct, it should be treated as an exact string to match and not as a regex string.
 We might provide an escape hatch for providing raw regex string through, but the user should use it explicitly.